The Nature Of Anxiety

 It's easy to describe anxiety quickly.
 It causes physical, mental, and behavioral symptoms.
 Physically someone may get a rapid heartbeat, become shaky, start sweating, feel pukey, or develop a dry mouth.
 Mentally they may feel fearful, worried, and distracted.
 Behaviorally the emotion makes people want to escape from whatever it is that's making them feel that way.
 They may also stumble over their words.
 That's the summary, but anyone who's lived with anxiety knows there's a lot more nuance to it than that:

 Socially, the worst effect of anxiety is that it makes you avoid things you shouldn't be avoiding

-More so than with anger and sadness, experiencing anxiety is quite unpleasant.
+Anxiety doesn't feel nice.
 At maximum levels it's downright terrifying.
 When the anxiety is brought on by specific situations, rather than general life stresses, it compels you to avoid those things.
 Its logic is quite simple.
 It tells you, "When you're in certain situations I'll appear, and you'll feel terrible.
 If you don't get into those situations I won't rear my head, and you'll feel fine."